 - In the template, select the variation feed you created in Step 3.

 - In the template, map the feed columns to the template variables.
-When you map, you will immediately see in the preview how the variation will look like if will be based on the first row of the feed.
+You immediately see a preview of how the variation will appear if it is based on the first row of the feed.

 - Choose which variations to create.